XetaIO/Xetaravel-Mentions/README.md

 > $content = $parser->parse($comment->content);
 > ```
 > You can of course overwrite all Parser's methods if you need to.
 >
+> ## Notification
+> You will need to write your own Notififation class, but since I'm cool with you, [you can find an example here](https://github.com/XetaIO/Xetaravel-Mentions/blob/master/tests/vendor/Notifications/MentionNotification.php) using the `database` notifications.
+>
 > ## Contribute
 > If you want to contribute to the project by adding new features or just fix a bug, feel free to do a PR.